pemellquist/idmlight/API.md

 **Content-Length** - The length of the request body in octets (8-bit bytes).

 **Content-Type** - The Internet media type of the request body.
 Used with POST and PUT requests.
-HP Cloud LBaaS API supports 'application/json'.
+The API supports 'application/json'.

 ### 5.3 Common Response Headers